MissStrong/ICD2O/Notes/Unit 1/Note 06 - Drawing Arcs.md

 An **arc** is a curve along the circumference of a circle.
 We use `arc()` to draw arcs.
 This function takes the same four parameters as `ellipse()`, but it also takes three more: the starting point, the ending point, and the mode.

 By default, the starting and ending points are written in **radians**.
 Radians are a unit used to measure the size of an angle, just like degrees.
 Radians usually aren't taught until Grade 12 Advanced Functions, so it'll be easier for us to use degrees.
-To be able to use degrees instead, call  `angleMode(DEGREES);`.
+To be able to use degrees instead, call `angleMode(DEGREES)`.
+If we want to change it back to radians, we can call `angleMode(RADIANS)`.

 Here are a few significant points of an ellipse: